 Is remote work shrinking because of the benefits of on-site work?
 Or because decision-makers have their views on remote work anchored in a negative experience?
 Such questioning becomes pertinent when you consider that a McKinsey study posited that 29-39% of the U.S. population could spend more time working remotely without loss of productivity.

-The truth is that it is wholly possible for unconscious biases to creep into professional decision-making, especially as we move into the remote and hybrid working models.
+The truth is that it is wholly possible for unconscious biases to creep into professional decision-making, especially as we move into the remote and hybrid working models while building a global talent hub.
 In such a case, conscious action needs to be taken.
-To get on the right track, consider these common avenues of bias and learn how to counteract and build a diverse, inclusive, and effective workforce.
+To get on the right track, consider these common avenues of bias and learn how to counteract and build diverse, inclusive, and effective distributed teams.

 - Equitable hiring demands objective criteria